 After lunch overlooking the water, raindrops running down the windows were now still and slowly disappearing in the midday sunshine.
 We loaded back onto the bus and headed to the next destination of Kotor.

 I cannot say enough about how beautiful Kotor is.
+If you want to discover best things to do in Kotor, you shouldn’t miss this article.
 The mountains hula hooped wisps of white clouds and we were lead on a tour of another walled city by a local tour guide and were then let on our own to explore.
 With about an hour to kill, we all decided to hike up the walls that zigzaged up the mountain.
 The view speaks for itself.
 The contrast of clay red roofs against the deep emerald of the bay and white buildings matching the shore.
 The bay opens its mouth wide to lead to the sea in a disarray of colors.
 The houses cluttered at the base of the mountain like an avalanche, rubble gathered before the water.
 The calm of the water unzipping, lead by small boats.
 From above on the mountain, you can see it all.

 I could have stood watching the old town from the fortified walls above for hours watching the clouds move with the wind in and out of the folds of the mountains like dry ice dispersing to sky.